algobulls/pyalgotrading/docs/strategies/aaroon_crossover_v2.md

 ## Exit Execution

 The `strategy_exit_position` method is called for each instrument selected for exit.
 It exits the main order for the instrument and sets the `main_order_map` to `None`.
-If the exit action is valid (EXIT_BUY or EXIT_SELL), the method returns `True` to indicate that the instrument has exited completely.
+If the exit action is valid (EXIT), the method returns `True` to indicate that the instrument has exited completely.
 Otherwise, it returns `False`.